Eventornado blog

 For every question you include, ask yourself why you need that answer.

-It’s worth noting that not all participants register with an idea.
-Many want to join an existing team, network, share ideas etc. So important to keep the registration form as concise as possible to encourage more signups.
+So it's important to keep the registration form as concise as possible to encourage more signups.

 Keep your application forms as short as possible, without sacrificing vital details.
-Your future applicants will thank you for it!

 2. Your forms are not inclusive